Mountain Gorilla Lifestyle

 A DAY IN A LIFETIME OF A GORILLA

-An ordinary day in the life of a mountain gorilla starts at sunrise, around 6 am.
-They wake up and begin looking for food which covers a great part of the morning.
-In general, a gorilla spends about 30% of the day with feeding, 30% with travelling and 40% with resting.
+In general, a gorilla spends about 30% of the day feeding, 30% travelling and 40% resting, grooming, playing and fornicating.
 In contrast to many primates, the gorilla lives mainly on the ground.
-They travel not more than a kilometer per day within their home range of about 20 square kilometers.
+Ina single foraging day, they can travel less than a kilometre per day within their home range of about 41 square kilometres.

-Gorillas are vegetarians, though occasionally they may eat ants and other insects.
-Their daily meal consists of roots, leaves, stems and pith of herbs, vines and shrub, and some fruits.
-During certain months of the year bamboo shoots supply a major part in their diet as well.
-A male adult can even eat up to 20 kg per day!
-Because the gorillas receive a large quantity of water from its diet, they rarely have to drink.
+Although gorillas are vegetarians, they occasionally may eat snails, ants and bark (a good source of sodium).
+Their daily meal consists of roots, leaves, stems, the pith of herbs, vines and shrub, and some fruits.
+During certain months of the year, bamboo shoots supply a significant part of their diet as well.
+A male adult can even eat up to 20 kg per day.

-The afternoons are mainly spent with resting and playing.
-This last activity is very important in the social life, especially for young gorillas, as it determines their integration into the group.
-They hug each other, bite, hit or wrestle till one is pulled down on the ground.
+The afternoons are mainly spent resting and playing.
+This last activity is critical in the gorilla social life, especially for young gorillas, as it determines their integration into the troop.
+They hug and groom each other, bite, hit or wrestle till one is pulled down on the ground.

-At the end of the day, just before dusk, the great apes start constructing a nest where they will spend their night.
+Just before dusk, the great apes start constructing a nest where they will spend their night.
 Every single gorilla has its own nest, except for the infants who sleep next to their mothers.
-Nests are built on the ground or in trees and are carefully constructed by branches of bushes and other plants
+Nests are built on the ground or in trees and are carefully constructed by branches of bushes and other plants.